-Our documentation includes a book, a collection of documented demo programs, and complete references for the FEniCS application programming interface (API).
-Note that the FEniCS API is documented separately for each FEniCS component.
-The most important interfaces are those of the C++Python problem solving environment DOLE/IN and the form language UP.
+Our documentation includes a book, a collection of documented demo programs, and complete references for the FEricS application programming interface (API).
+Note that the FEricS API is documented separately for each FEricS component.
+The most important interfaces are those of the C++Priving providement thing environment IDOLFIN and the form language UFL.

 (This page accesses the FEniCS 1.0.0 documentation.
 Not the version you are looking for?
 See all versions.)

+The FEniCS Tutorial

+Demos

-The FEniCS Tutorial A good starting point for new users is the FERICS Tutorial.
-The tutorial will help you get quickly up and running with solving differential equations in FERICS.
-The tutorial focuses exclusively on the FERICS Python interface, since this is the simplest approach to exploring FERICS for beginners.
+A good starting point for new users is the FEn/CS Tutorial.
+The taterial will help you get quickly up and running with solving differential equations in FEn/CS.
+The taterial focuses exclusively on the FEn/CS Python interface, since this is the simplest approach to exploring FEn/CS for beginners.

 The FEniCS Book

+Annual Art Scheller Annual An

-The FERICS Book, Automated Solution of Differential Equations by the Finite Element Method, is a comprehensive (700 pages) book documenting the mathematical methodology behind the FERICS Project and the software developed as part of the FERICS Project.
-The FERICS Tutorial is included as the opening chapter of the FERICS Book.
+The FERICS Book, Automated Solution of Differential Equations by the Finite Element Method, is a comprehensive (700 page) book documenting the mathematical methodology behind the FERICS Project and the software developed as part of the FERICS Project.
+The FERICS Tutorial is included as the opening charter of the FERICS Book.

 The FEniCS Manual

-Demos
+The FEniCS Manual is a 200-page excerpt from the FEniCS Book, including the FEniCS Tutorial, an introduction to the finite element method and documentation of DOLFIN and UFL.
 A simple way to build your first FEniCS application is to copy and modify one of the existing demos:

 Documented DOLFIN demos (Python)

-Documented DOLFIN demos (C++)
+Documented DOLFIN demos (C+++)

 The demos are already installed on your system or can be found in the demo directory of the DOLFIN source tree.

 Quick Programmer's References

 Some of the classes and functions in DOLFIN are more frequently used than others.
 To learn more about these, take a look at the

 Basic classes and functions in DOLFIN (Python)

 Basic classes and functions in DOLFIN (C++)

 Complete Programmer's References

 All classes and functions in DOLFIN (Python)

 All classes and functions in DOLFIN (C++)

+All classes and functions in UFL